-Treasury teams will typically prioritize security and liquidity over yield.
+A typical corporate treasury best practice is to prioritize security and liquidity over yield.
 A further consideration when investing cash is the need to diversify investments by placing cash across a selection of different banks or instruments.
-These considerations will be addressed in the treasury’s investment policy.
+The investment management decisions will be addressed in the treasury’s investment policy.

-Another consideration of liquidity management is the effective management of the company’s financial obligations.
+Another consideration of liquidity management is the effective management of the company’s financial obligations, in other words, asset and liability management.
 This can include the use of credit lines for short-term borrowing to cover daily operations.
 Treasurers may also make use of term loans and corporate finance instruments such as bonds.
 This area of corporate treasury includes managing not only interest payments and principal repayments, but also the company’s overall debt profile.